 I am Groot.
 If you’re a Guardians of the Galaxy fan, what more is there to say?
 As the Bunny Hops created this Baby Groot pumpkin with paint, black markers, a white paint pen, and duct tape.
 (Seriously, is there anything duct tape can’t do?)
 Simply cover a craft pumpkin with brown tape, and draw on the wood-grain details.
 Use the green tape to add leaves at the top, and make eyes and a mouth with the black tape.

 Atta Girl Says transforms inexpensive dollar-store pumpkins into classy fall decor with a bit of decoupage glue and crochet lace ribbon.
 These decoupaged lace pumpkins can work as a fall centerpiece—or even autumn wedding decor.
 All you have to do is cover the pumpkin with overlapping strips of lace, then layer that with the glue.
 While the craft is easy, keep in mind that it will take a little time for the various applications of the decoupage glue to dry.
-Here are 10 more easy, unexpected ways to decorate with pumpkins.
+Here’s what people used to carve before pumpkins.

 Stack o’ pumpkins